gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Detangle 'the things I need to compile a language of this type' (a set of files, some settings) from 'a way to configure an arbitrary set of source files of this language` (the source set).
 The plugin should only have to declare the things it needs to compile.
 A plugin might still be able to additionally declare a source set type, when some custom implementation is required.
+- Platform should be attached to source set as well.

 ### Story: Plugin declares custom language implementation